samuelkadolph/z-rowenta/hardware/README.md

 The circuit isn't very complex.
 The top part is a [capacitive dropper power supply](https://en.wikipedia.org/wiki/Capacitive_power_supply) that provides 5V.
-My first step was to bump up the current capability of this circuit so I replaced the 1µF capacitor (`MC2`) with a 3.3µF one.
+My first step was to bump up the current capability of this circuit so the 1µF capacitor (`MC2`) is replaced with a 3.3µF one.

 On the lower left section is the 120V section of the circuit that uses transistors to switch different windings on and off to achieve the 4 different speeds of this fan.